 Once those bananas start to get yellow and a few brown spots, I know that I will be baking with them in a few days.
 That is if everyone else doesn’t eat them first.
 You see, everyone else in my family is fairly normal.
 They eat ripe bananas.
 So it becomes a race against time.

 I see the ripening bananas and start to get ideas on what delicious food they will become next.
 Best Banana Cake, anyone?
 The family sees the bananas and thinks snack and lunch.

 I have gotten smarter over the years.
 I now buy 2 bunches of bananas every week.
-1 very green bunch and 1 slightly green bunch.
+One very green bunch and one slightly green bunch.
 By the time the very green bunch ripens, my family has had their fill that week of bananas.
-I know those few bananas left will still be sitting there turning spotty and perfect for a few more days.
+I know those few bananas left will still be sitting there turning spotty and perfect in a few more days.

 These easy no yeast cinnamon rolls were the perfect way to incorporate ripe bananas.
 I had so many brown bananas all at once that I made 4 or 5 new recipes recently.
 I have bananas coming out of my ears, so I have lost count.
 I hope you are ready for some new banana goodness because I think I will be sharing ALL of them this week.
-Get your bananas ripening because it is banana week baby!
+Starting with these rolls and a batch of these banana pancakes.

 Start by mixing together your cinnamon filling.
 If you and your family likes nuts, include some in the filling and reserve the rest for the topping.
 If you or someone in your family has a tree nut allergy, leave the nuts out!

 This dough comes together so easily.
 Put all the dry ingredients in a bowl and stir with a fork.
 Add the buttermilk, bananas, and melted butter and continue to stir with your fork until a soft dough forms